 Coming of age

-In 1980, Walmart became the fastest company to reach $1 billion in sales after just 18 years in operation.
+In 1980, Walmart through its business model became the fastest company to reach $1 billion in sales after just 18 years in operation.
 As the company continued to expand into other U.S. states, so too did Walton’s aspirations.

 The first Walmart Supercenter opened in 1988, at the time an experimental hypermarket selling traditional groceries alongside other services.
 These included pet shops, garden centers, optical centers, pharmacies, and photo processing labs.
 Sam’s Club was also created around this time, a membership-only retail warehouse club offering exclusive savings on shipping, fuel, and prescriptions, among other things.

 In 1990, Walmart became the top retailer in the United States – a title it still holds over three decades later.